-The MEI has deployed the Sustainability Model approaches in 7 countries, resulting in the mobilization of $2.5m in domestic resources in 3 countries, transitions strategies incorporated into national plans and funding requests in 4 countries, and significant gains in sustainability-related capacity at subnational levels as well as strengthened national governance, political will, and financing for malaria.
+The MEI has deployed its Sustainability Model approaches in seven countries, resulting in the mobilization of $2.5m in domestic resources in three countries, transitions strategies incorporated into national plans and funding requests in four countries, and significant gains in sustainability-related capacity at subnational levels as well as strengthened national governance, political will, and financing for malaria.

 Regional and global level: Agenda-setting and policy influence

-MEI’s direct country support on sustainability is complemented by MEI’s partnerships with regional platforms and partners to promote best practices on transition preparedness and domestic financing.
+The MEI’s direct country support on sustainability is complemented by our partnerships with regional platforms and partners to promote best practices on transition preparedness and domestic financing.
 The MEI also engages global partners and donors, including the Global Fund, to ensure policy and practice evolve to align with country-level priorities.